 - What should I look for when hiring a slip and fall attorney?

 - How much is hiring a Tampa slip and fall attorney going to cost me?

 - How long does it take to settle a slip and fall case in Tampa?

 Since each case is different, our Tampa slip and fall attorneys take the time to get to know you.
 We want to know how your accident occurred and how your injuries have affected your life.
 We then use our extensive knowledge of premises liability laws in Florida to help you understand all your legal options.

-At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, we believe in treating each injured client with compassion.
-Our Tampa personal injury lawyers have witnessed, first hand, how catastrophic slip and fall injuries can derail our clients’ futures and alter their family dynamics.
+At Dolman Law Group, we believe in treating each injured client with compassion.
+Our Tampa personal injury lawyers have witnessed first hand how catastrophic slip and fall injuries can derail our clients' futures and alter their family dynamics.
 Our Tampa premises liability lawyers listen carefully to our clients' stories and work to identify the relevant legal issues, investigate the accident, and determine liability in every case we take on.
-We use our firm’s resources to prepare and present our clients’ cases for settlement negotiations or trial.
+We use our firm's resources to prepare and present our clients' cases for settlement negotiations or trial.
 And we do our best to build the case so that property owners are forced to pay for the damages they caused.

 At Dolman Law Group, we only handle personal injury cases for accident victims.
 Our focus on injured victims allows us to expertly identify legal issues, evaluate injury complications, and prepare our cases for resolution.
-We rely on our negotiation expertise when we’re face to face with an insurance negotiator.
-We call on our presentation skills when we present our clients’ evidence in an alternative dispute forum or a courtroom.
+We rely on our negotiation expertise when we're face to face with an insurance negotiator.
+We call on our presentation skills when we present our clients' evidence in an alternative dispute forum or a courtroom.